 This song was written by Iggy Pop while riding in the S-Bahn (suburban metro railway) in Berlin.
 The lyrics reflect the nomadic, loner spirit of a punk outcast.

 David Bowie originally sang backup vocals for the repeated "La-La"s in the chorus.

 This was also released as the B-side of the album's only single, "Success."
 In 1998 it became a #22 hit in the UK after featuring in a Toyota Avensis TV advert.

-The music was written by Ricky Gardiner, a former member of the Prog Rock band Beggars Opera.
+The music was written by Ricky Gardiner, a former member of the prog rock band Beggars Opera.
 He was idly strumming on his guitar while sitting under the apple blossom near his rural home when he came up with "The Passenger" chord sequence.
-In The Independent newspaper October 14, 2005 he recalls, "It was a case of the chord sequence 'slipping through' while I was lost in the glory of a beautiful spring morning."
+In The Independent newspaper October 14, 2005 he recalled, "It was a case of the chord sequence 'slipping through' while I was lost in the glory of a beautiful spring morning."

 Gardiner was a session guitarist on the Lust For Life sessions.
 He says in the same article, "When I was invited to join David and Iggy in Berlin, I did not realize that they needed material, so I was unprepared when they asked me if I had anything."
 Gardiner played them his chord sequence on an unplugged Stratocaster.
 Pop completed the lyrics, inspired, he said, by a Jim Morrison poem.